 Most insurance plans, including Medicare, cover TMS treatment, however Missouri Medicaid does not currently cover TMS treatment.
 For information about insurance, call us at 573-882-5688.

 Electroconvulsive Therapy (ECT)

 ECT is an outpatient procedure that is done using general anesthesia.
-Patients typically have three treatments per week, with each lasting.
+Patients typically have three treatments per week.
 The procedure itself takes just five to 10 minutes.
 Patients who have not had success treating depression with medication will sometimes get better responses to medication after being treated with ECT.

 ECT is one of the fastest and most effective treatments for severe depression.
 Some patients see relief from their symptoms in as little as one week.
 Patients who see improvement from ECT may go into a maintenance program, in which they receive ongoing treatments weekly or monthly.

 Most commercial insurances, as well as Medicare and Missouri Medicaid, cover ECT treatment.

 Esketamine Nasal Spray

 Esketamine is a prescription nasal spray used to help patients with treatment-resistant depression.
 Esketamine treatment is fast-acting and can offer relief to patients who haven't had success with other treatments.
 Side effects may include an increase in blood pressure, disassociation and sedation.